Myth-busting: Debunking 4 misconceptions about virtual primary care

 Myth #1: It is difficult to get an accurate diagnosis without a physical exam

-Even without a hands-on exam, virtual primary care doctors are able to accurately diagnose many types of conditions.
+Even without a hands-on exam, virtual primary care doctors are able to accurately diagnose many types of conditions, such as menopause and depression.
 And if a physical exam is needed, then the physician will flag that to the patient.

 Virtual doctors are trained to ask the right questions in order to learn about a patient’s medical history and current state of health.
 Patients who schedule virtual wellness screenings are asked to complete a questionnaire before their appointment.
 Questions focus on medical history, diet, exercise, sleeping patterns, and any concerns patients have about their health.
 Patients are also asked about social determinants of health, such as whether they have adequate housing and access to nutritious food.